PreciselyData/PreciselyAPIsSDK-IOS/docs/PBRisksServiceApi.md

-NSString* longitude = @"longitude_example"; // The longitude of the location NSString* latitude = @"latitude_example"; // The latitude of the location NSString* type = @"type_example"; // Refers to crime type.
-Valid values are following 11 crime types with 'all' as default (more than one can also be given as comma separated types) (optional)
+NSString* longitude = @"longitude_example"; // The longitude of the location NSString* latitude = @"latitude_example"; // The latitude of the location NSString* type = @"type_example"; // this is crime type; valid values are following 11 crime types with 'all' as default (more than one can also be given as comma separated types) (optional)
 NSString* includeGeometry = @"includeGeometry_example"; // Y or N (default is N) - if it is Y, then geometry will be part of response (optional)

 PBRisksServiceApi*apiInstance = [[PBRisksServiceApi alloc] init];

 // Get Crime Risk By  Location
 [apiInstance getCrimeRiskByLocationWithLongitude:longitude
               latitude:latitude
               type:type
               includeGeometry:includeGeometry
-          completionHandler: ^(PBCrimeRiskLocationResponse* output, NSError* error) {
+          completionHandler: ^(PBCrimeRiskResponse* output, NSError* error) {
                         if (output) {
                             NSLog(@"%@", output);
                         }